 After being injured in Atlanta, knowing what your options are moving forward, and what the laws are surrounding those options, can be very comforting.
-At The Simon Law Firm, our experienced Atlanta injury lawyers are committed to helping you understand the process for filing a civil action after an injury, and will aggressively represent you throughout the process of proving fault, establishing damages, and getting the settlement that you deserve.
+At Christopher Simon Attorney at Law, our experienced Atlanta injury lawyers are committed to helping you understand the process for filing a civil action after an injury, and will aggressively represent you throughout the process of proving fault, establishing damages, and getting the settlement that you deserve.

 Our lawyers understand what it is like to be injured and feel as though there is nowhere to turn.
 We want to inspire hope for your future by aiding you in the personal injury claims process.
 Contact us today for your free case consultation.

 Our Personal Injury Practice Areas

 We are highly skilled at representing members of our community who have been injured in a number of different accident types.
 While we realize that no two accidents are the same, we apply the same level of skill and dedication to every case we take on.
 Our personal injury practice areas include:

 Motor vehicle accidents.
 Because of Georgia’s tort liability system and fault laws, recovering the compensation that you think you deserve after a car accident is not always as straightforward as it should be.
 We help you prove fault, gather evidence for your claim, and handle negotiations with an insurance adjuster.

 Dog bite claims.
 The owner of a dog that bites another person in Georgia should be held liable for damages, and Georgia maintains a strict liability rules for dog bites.
 We can help you to prove liability and recover your full compensation amount.